abinit/abinit/doc/tutorial/tdepes.md

 to highlight more the broadening and renormalization that occurs.
 If you want accurate values of the ZPR at 0K you can look at the table above.

-### Possible issue while converging your calculations
+**Additional consideration : possible issue while converging your calculations**

 If you use an extremely fine q-point grid, the acoustic phonon frequencies for q-points close to $\Gamma$ will be wrongly determined by Abinit.
-Indeed in order to have correct phonon frequencies, you have to impose the acousting sum rule with anaddb and [[asr@anaddb]].
+Indeed in order to have correct phonon frequencies close to $\Gamma$, one has to impose the acousting sum rule with anaddb and [[asr@anaddb]].
-Since this feature is not available in the python script, we have to reject the contribution of the acoustic phonon close to Γ if their phonon frequency is lower than 1E-6 Ha.
-Otherwise you get unphysically large contribution.
+However, this feature is not available in the python script.
+Instead, the script reject the contribution of the acoustic phonon close to $\Gamma$ if their phonon frequency is lower than 1E-6 Ha.
+Otherwise one gets unphysically large contribution.

-You can tune this parameter by editing the variable "tol6 = 1E-6" in the beginning of the script.
+One can tune this parameter by editing the variable "tol6 = 1E-6" in the beginning of the script.

 For example, for the last 43x43x43 calculation, it was set to 1E-4.